Mike Ford Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.6 K/9, the second-best in the league.
+- The pitching staff for the Twins has a collective 9.7 K/9, the first-best in MLB.

-- The Twins have the second-ranked team ERA across all league pitching staffs (3.74).
+- The Twins' 3.73 team ERA ranks second among all league pitching staffs.

-- The Twins allow the fourth-fewest home runs in baseball (100 total, one per game).
+- The Twins give up the fifth-fewest home runs in baseball (102 total, 1.1 per game).

-- The right-hander last pitched on Saturday against the Oakland Athletics, when he tossed three innings, allowing three earned runs while giving up four hits.
+- The right-hander's last appearance was on Saturday against the Oakland Athletics, when he threw 5 2/3 innings, surrendering seven earned runs while allowing eight hits.

-- In eight games this season, the 35-year-old has amassed an ERA of 5.50, with 10.3 strikeouts per nine innings.
-Opponents are batting .271 against him.

 © 2023 Data Skrive.
 All rights reserved.